tol-training/tol-training.github.io/docs/session-leaders.md

 1. Choose your time slot between 1st and 30th September
 2. Confirm your session title

-I will send you the link to a google sheet where all current sessions are listed (more will be added)

-- Please copy and paste your session to your preferred slot as long as you leave an hour between sessions.
+I will send you the link to a google sheet where all current sessions are listed (more will be added).
+Please copy and paste your session to your preferred slot as long as you leave an hour between sessions.
-- You can take 1 hour or 2 hour slots (even if you only need 1.5 hours).
-Or you can take 1hr slots across 2 days if you prefer (I've shown BlobToolKit across two days as a tentative example)
-- If you can only do a slot that is already taken, please [contact me](mailto:sujai.kumar@sanger.ac.uk)
-- The slot times are UTC, so [please adjust for your time zone](https://www.timeanddate.com/worldclock/meetingtime.html?iso=20230915&p1=224&p2=41&p3=45&p4=4&p5=37&p6=170&p7=176&p8=33&p9=240&p10=22){:target="_blank"}
-- Weekdays are preferered, but weekends are fine too as this is a global online audience
-- The order of sessions is approximately the order of these tools/resources in a genome project
-- Ideally, we would like the final scheduling in this order too, eg keep GoaT/Smudgeplots/BUSCO in the first weeks, Ensembl Annotation/ENA/EBI towards the end.
-But this is a nice-to-have, not a must-have

 ## Stage 2